Skip to main content

 • includeRequestBody: boolean | undefined (default false)

-Whether to include the body of the request in the plain object.
+Whether to include the body of the request.

 • includeResponseBody: boolean | undefined (default false)

-Whether to include the body of the response in the plain object.
+Whether to include the body of the response.

 Returns: FetchResponseErrorObject